AppFlowy-IO/AppFlowy-Docs/appflowy/product/appflowy-ai-ollama.md

 #### Step 2: Install

 1. Unzip the downloaded file.
-2. Drag the **AppFlowy LAI** to your `Applications` folder.
+2. Drag **AppFlowy LAI** to your `Applications` folder.
 3. Launch **AppFlowy LAI** from your Applications directory.\
-   Important: Do not move or delete the AppFlowy LAI application if you plan to continue using local AI features.
+   Important: Do not move or delete the AppFlowy LAI application if you plan to continue using local AI features in AppFlowy

 #### Step 3: Install Application